Rubén Alcaraz: Club career

 Alcaraz scored his first goal in the top tier on 7 October 2018, netting the game's only in a 1–0 home success over SD Huesca.
 He quickly established himself as a regular starter, but suffered team relegation in 2021.

 On 20 January 2022, Alcaraz was loaned to Cádiz CF in the first division, until June.
 On 1 June, the club exercised his buyout clause, and he signed a permanent two-year contract.

+On 31 August 2025, Alcaraz terminated his link with the Yellow Submarine.